Cardiac (Heart) Catheterization

 - Optical coherence tomography (OCT)

-Our interventional cardiologists routinely help in the treatment and evaluation of patients in UPMC's Heart Transplant Program.
+Our interventional cardiologists routinely help in evaluating and treating patients in UPMC's Heart Transplant Program.

-They have also begun an active program in treating peripheral arterial disease, including the treatment of:
+They also have an active program in treating peripheral arterial disease, including:

 - Carotid artery disease

 - Renal artery disease